-Demi Rose Flaunts Curves Skintight Pink Latex Dress On Instagram
+Demi Rose Flaunts Curves In Skintight Pink Latex Dress On Instagram

 This isn’t the first time that Rose has posted a photo of herself in this pink latex dress.
 About a week ago, she posted a similar photo except in that one she has her hand in her hair which accentuates her voluptuous waist-to-hip ratio.
 The previous picture currently has over 350,000 likes.

-Based on an article from The Daily Mail, Demi Rose wore the latex dress to a “night out” in London.
+Based on an article from the Daily Mail, Demi Rose wore the latex dress to a “night out” in London.
 She accessorized the look with bright green ankle boots.
-According to The Daily Mail, the shoes were designed by the French fashion house, Vetements.
+According to the Daily Mail, the shoes were designed by the French fashion house Vetements.

 Demi Rose has become known for posting sultry images on her Instagram page.
 Those photos have likely attracted her large following on the social media platform.